Doctor Who series 15: Casting

+Main characters

 Ncuti Gatwa confirmed that he would return for a second series in July 2023.
 In November 2023, it was announced that Nicola Coughlan would appear as the companion in the 2024 Christmas special.
 Millie Gibson was revealed to be filming for her second series in November 2023, though reports emerged in January 2024 that Gibson would be leaving the show after the fourteenth series, to be replaced by Varada Sethu.
 However, in April 2024 it was announced that Gibson and Sethu would appear concurrently throughout the series.
 Subsequent promotional material foregrounded Gatwa and Sethu as the series' "TARDIS team", highlighting them as the first to consist solely of people of colour, with Gibson described as an "outgoing series regular".
-Gibson appeared in the fourth episode, "Lucky Day", and appears in the seventh and eighth episodes, "Wish World" / "The Reality War".
+Gibson appeared in the fourth episode, "Lucky Day", and the seventh and eighth episodes, "Wish World" / "The Reality War".
 Sethu made a surprise appearance in the series prior in "Boom" (2024) as Mundy Flynn before her debut as the new companion.
 On 27 July, it was announced at San Diego Comic-Con that Sethu's character would be called Belinda Chandra.
 It is later revealed in "The Robot Revolution" that Mundy is a descendant of Belinda.
+Gatwa departed his lead role as the Fifteenth Doctor following the series' conclusion, citing mental and physical health reasons.